 Simpson said he's asking the president for six to eight months to give him time to work on passing legislation for the area that would create some wilderness while opening other areas for development.

 "They're ready to move sooner than later on this," Simpson told the Idaho Statesman (http://bit.ly/1t2liN4) in a story Sunday.
 "What I've asked them to do is give me the opportunity to pass this in Congress."

-The group is in favor of holding out for a proposed plan called the Central Idaho Economic Development and Recreation Act, or CIEDRA, a bill proposed by Rep. Mike Simpson, R-Idaho.
-It would create three wilderness areas totaling 332,775 acres while also releasing 130,000 acres from a wilderness study area to a multiple-use designation.
+Simpson's Central Idaho Economic Development and Recreation Act would create three wilderness areas totaling 332,775 acres while releasing 130,000 acres from a wilderness study area to a multiple-use designation.

 But that plan for years has failed to get through Congress, in part because other Idaho congressmen don't support it and Idaho Gov. C.L.
 "Butch" Otter has refused to back it.

 So some groups are asking Obama to use his executive power under the Antiquities Act to create a 592,000-acre national monument that includes the rugged Boulder and White Cloud mountains.

 Sally Jewell, secretary of the U.S. Department of the Interior, said on a visit to Idaho last week that she supports Simpson's efforts.

 "We'd love to see legislation passed," Jewell said.
 But she added the president is "not afraid to use his pen."